INN/docs/projects/audience-development-sprints/audience-development-sprints.md

 **Structure**
 An audience development sprint takes place over three weeks, with one hour-long meeting via Google Hangout each week.

+**Who can participate?**
+Anyone from a nonprofit news organization who can commit to doing the homework, attending all three sessions, and communicate with your assigned partner between sessions.  *One participant per organization, please.*

 **Pairing up**
 Participants work in pairs during a sprint.
 You'll need to save time to read and respond to your partner's plans between sessions.
+Because there's only one participant per organization, you will be working alongside someone from another nonprofit newsroom.

 **How Can I Find Out When A Sprint Is Happening?**
 INN will announce new sprints on the INNED-L listerv (for INN members), the INN newsletter, and via the @INN Twitter account.